Heating, ventilation, and air conditioning

-Heating, ventilation, and air conditioning (HVAC) is the use of various technologies to control the temperature, humidity, and purity of the air in an enclosed space.
-Its goal is to provide thermal comfort and acceptable indoor air quality.
+Heating, ventilation, and air conditioning (HVAC /ˈeɪtʃˌvæk/) systems use advanced technologies to regulate temperature, humidity, and indoor air quality in residential, commercial, and industrial buildings, and in enclosed vehicles.
+Its goal is to provide thermal comfort and remove contaminants from the air.
 HVAC system design is a subdiscipline of mechanical engineering, based on the principles of thermodynamics, fluid mechanics, and heat transfer.
+Modern HVAC designs focus on energy efficiency and sustainability, especially with the rising demand for green building solutions.
+In modern construction, MEP (Mechanical, Electrical, and Plumbing) engineers integrate HVAC systems with energy modeling techniques to optimize system performance and reduce operational costs.
 "Refrigeration" is sometimes added to the field's abbreviation as HVAC&R or HVACR, or "ventilation" is dropped, as in HACR (as in the designation of HACR-rated circuit breakers).

 HVAC is an important part of residential structures such as single family homes, apartment buildings, hotels, and senior living facilities; medium to large industrial and office buildings such as skyscrapers and hospitals; vehicles such as cars, trains, airplanes, ships and submarines; and in marine environments, where safe and healthy building conditions are regulated with respect to temperature and humidity, using fresh air from outdoors.

+Ventilation is the process of replacing or exchanging air within a space to regulate temperature and remove moisture, odors, smoke, heat, dust, airborne bacteria, carbon dioxide, and other contaminants, while also replenishing oxygen.

 Ventilating or ventilation (the "V" in HVAC) is the process of exchanging or replacing air in any space to provide high indoor air quality which involves temperature control, oxygen replenishment, and removal of moisture, odors, smoke, heat, dust, airborne bacteria, carbon dioxide, and other gases.
-Ventilation removes unpleasant smells and excessive moisture, introduces outside air, keeps interior building air circulating, and prevents stagnation of the interior air.
-Methods for ventilating a building are divided into mechanical/forced and natural types.
+Ventilation removes unpleasant smells and excessive moisture, introduces outside air, and keeps interior air circulating.
+Building ventilation methods are categorized as mechanical (forced) or natural.